 The future for HR is NOT in resisting digital transformation.

 The future of work lies in a smart blend between those two.
-And that’s our current challenge, to keep looking for innovation and finding that sweet spot.
+And that’s our current challenge, to keep looking for HR Automation and finding that sweet spot.
 I strongly recommend the following exercise:

 - Look at these tools and calculate the potential timesaving based on your daily scope of work.
 How much time can you gain?